-Migrating data to Oracle 8i, 9i, 10g, 11g from others database formatsOracle is a very popular DBMS(Database Management System) in the world.
-This article describing how to use ESF Database Migration Toolkit to migrate data from others database formats to Oracle database in 3 simple steps!
+Migrating to Oracle 8i, 9i, 10g, 11g from others database formatsOracle is a very popular DBMS(Database Management System) in the world.
+This article describing how to use ESF Database Migration Toolkit to migrating from others database formats to Oracle database in 3 simple steps!

 Introduction:First of all, if you have not installed ESF Database Migration Toolkit, get it now.